StackVista/stackstate-docs/use/problem-analysis/about-problems.md

 ## Topology elements in a problem

-A problem in StackState is a collection of unhealthy elements (components and relations) that can all be attributed to a single probable root cause.
+A problem in Rancher Observability is a collection of unhealthy elements (components and relations) that can all be attributed to a single probable root cause.
 Each problem has one root cause element and any number of contributing causes.

 ### Root cause